 You could even take on more than one niche.
 That might increase your chances of success – though it could also strain your resources.
 If you do go down this route, you could have secondary specialities related to your main niche.
 Alternatively you could choose entirely different ones.

 A great starting point is looking at your current client base for industry or niche clusters.
-To help you decide which niche – or niches – to focus on, talk to your partners and staff to see what they suggest.
+To help you decide which niche – or niches – to focus on, talk to your partners and employees to see what they suggest.
 Ask business advisors and chambers of commerce too.

-Critically analyse your list of specialities
+Critically analyze your list of specialities

 With the help of trusted advisors, write down a list of niche services that your firm could offer.
 Then go through each possible niche in turn and ask yourself the following questions: